WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 ## The state of Flow

-Flow type inference is really good and the opt-in aspect makes it really easy to add it to a codebase.
+Flow type inference is great and the opt-in aspect makes it easy to add it to a codebase.

 However, there are several points that makes it less nice to use: